Blackie Gejeian: Life and career

 Blackie Gejeian, along with George Barris, Richard Peters, then built the Ala Kart.
 The chassis work was done Peters and Gejeian at their Fresno, California shop, while the body and styling was by Barris.
 The Ala Kart won more than 200 trophies and became America's most beautiful roadster twice in 1958 and again in 1959.
 The name was derived from George Barris, an auto customizer, opening a menu and Blackie seeing the phrase Ala Carte on the top of it.
 Barris sketched out the early design on restaurant napkins.
 Ala Kart featured an entirely chromed chassis, including springs, driveshaft, and rearend (following Gejean's previous car's example).
 Ala Kart was reproduced as a 1/25 scale model kit by AMT in 1961 becoming one of the best-selling kits in history.
 It was also reproduced by the Danbury Mint, reissued four times due to demand, plus a Fiftieth Anniversary edition.
 In addition, it was issued as a Hot Wheels car.
 Ala Kart also made numerous film appearances, usually in the background of drive-in shots, before its importance to rodders and customizers was recognized.

 Blackie Gejeian became a NASCAR dirt track champion five times.

 He became of promoter at Clovis speedway for over two decades from 1960 to 1980.
 The Clovis speedway, which was in a dire situation, became more and more popular with Gejeian's promotion.
 Through Gejeian's effort, the Clovis speedway became "most epic dirt tracks in the country."
 Gejeian was also the owner of the Fresno Dragway 18 years.

 A plaque was inaugurated in 2009 which honors Blackie Gejeian outside of the Fresno Convention Center.
 He died on September 2, 2016, at the age of 90.

 Autorama

-Blackie Gejeian began the Autorama car show in 1958.
-Since then, Autorama has been held annually in Fresno.
+Blackie Gejeian began the Autorama car show in 1958, after which the show was held annually for 52 years in Fresno, California.
 The Autorama "drew some of the finest examples of automotive ingenuity."
 In its 50th anniversary in 2008, the Autorama showcased over 250 cars.
 However, with the retirement of Gejeian, the Autorama car show ceased from occurring.
 Throughout its history, the Autorama car show took place once a year for 51 years, the last show being held in 2010.